AlexLast/stock-notifier/README.md

     }
 ]
 ```

+The `stock-notifier` tool is distributed via a docker image, you can use the latest build at `public.ecr.aws/alexlast/stock-notifier:latest` or pick a specific tag from the releases tab of this repository.

 ## Testing
 Unit tests for retailers hit live endpoints to ensure tests only pass when the actual page spec is correct.
 Mocking these retailer endpoints would prove more reliable, but less accurate.